viodotcom/meta_logger/README.md

 ## Installation

+MetaLogger requires Elixir 1.10 or greater.
+For previous versions use MetaLogger `0.1.0`.

 The package is [available in Hex](https://hex.pm/packages/meta_logger), and can be installed by adding `meta_logger` to your list of dependencies in `mix.exs`: